tpYu0/llm-aai-supporting-materials/README.md

 In the [reproducibility statement](reproducibility_statement.md), you will find the exact LLM API checkpoints and version of Animal-AI used, as well as some notes about a recurring API error we ran into.

+The [Capability Case Studies](capability_case_studies.md) offer some insight into some of the capability-related failure modes that were anecdotally observed during testing.

 Finally, the [aai_competition_levels.md](aai_competition_levels.md) file provides a detailed description of the levels in the Animal-AI testbed.